palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/campaign_tables.rst

 LOAN_CD
 *********************

-Loans received and made by recepient committees
+Loans received and made by campaigns.

 Sample